microsoft/mssql-django/README.rst

 -  autocommit

    Boolean.
-Indicates if pyodbc should direct the the ODBC driver to activate the autocommit feature.
+Indicates if pyodbc should direct the ODBC driver to activate the autocommit feature.
 Default value is ``False``.

 -  MARS_Connection

    Boolean.
-Only relevant when using MS *SQL Server Native Client* driver.
+Only relevant when using Microsoft's SQL Server drivers (SQL Server Native Client or ODBC Driver for SQL Server).
    Default value is ``False``.

 -  driver